Repair and Leasing Scheme

 - There must be a demand for social housing in the area.

-- The property must be assessed as being suitable to provide social housing .
+- The property must be assessed as being suitable to provide social housing.

-If the property meets these requirements, staff of the local authority or AHB will inspect it and provide you with a checklist of the repairs that are necessary to bring it up to the standard required.
+If the property meets requirements, the local authority or AHB will inspect it and provide you with a checklist of the repairs that are necessary to bring it up to the standard required.
 These requirements may vary in each local authority.
 But when the repairs are completed, all properties must:

 - Be in good structural condition and subject to inspection by the local authority or AHB